Ardelyo/CodeX-AI-File-Assistant/readme.md

 ## 🌟 Overview

+This project is proudly part of the **Unix Series**, a collection of projects by Ardellio Satria Anindito (Ardelyo).
+The series aims to demonstrate that dedicated individuals, leveraging creativity and modern tools like AI, can develop impactful and innovative solutions.
+It champions the collaborative potential of human ingenuity augmented by artificial intelligence, showing how these forces combined can make a big difference.

+**A Note on AI Usage:** Artificial intelligence in the Unix Series is utilized as a specific tool to enhance capabilities and constitutes a focused part of the development process.
+This series emphasizes AI as a collaborator, not a replacement, and does not support ideologies of job displacement or unchecked AI dominance.

 **CodeX AI File Assistant** is a sophisticated command-line utility engineered to revolutionize your interaction with the local file system.
 By harnessing the power of locally-run Large Language Models (LLMs) via Ollama, CodeX offers an intuitive, natural language interface for managing, understanding, and organizing your digital assets with unprecedented ease and privacy.

-This project represents a dedicated exploration into applied artificial intelligence and system utilities, developed with passion and perseverance by **Ardelyo Satria Anindito** during the 9th grade (2023-2025).
+This project represents a dedicated exploration into applied artificial intelligence and system utilities, developed with passion and perseverance by **Ardellio Satria Anindito** during the 9th grade (2023-2025).

 <div align="center">
   <pre>╚════════════════════════════ ⊹ ════════════════════════════╝</pre>